 Fluorescent Minitufts: Small filaments of polyester monofilament thread soaked in a UV dye are glued to the model surface.
 When the wind is turned on, the minitufts move in the direction of the flow.
 A UV flash is used to cause the minitufts to fluoresce, making them appear larger for better visibility.
-Digital still-photos are the only means for capturing the minituft orientation.
+(Call ahead of time if you plan to use this form o

 Thread Tufts: Pieces of number 60 sewing thread are taped or glued to the model surface.
 When the wind is turned on the tufts move in the direction of the flow.
 The sewing thread can be further enhanced with UV lighting.

 Tuft Probe: A probe with a single yarn tuft can be positioned anywhere in the test section with the use of the traverse rig.